High school coach in basketball practice

 What You’ll Learn

 You’ll explore the most current psychological and motivational strategies in coaching.
-Students also engage in classroom and experiential learning in areas including, injury prevention and safety, physical conditioning activities, human growth and development, teaching and coaching methods, and organization and administration of athletic programs.
+Students also engage in classroom and experiential learning in areas including injury prevention and safety, physical conditioning activities, human growth and development, teaching and coaching methods, and organization and administration of athletic programs.

 Master the Skills You Need to Succeed

 Demonstrate a broad range of applied subject knowledge and best practices, including coaching methods, motivational techniques, character building, and physical conditioning.
+Set yourself apart from the competition as the demand for coaching professionals with a bachelor’s degree rises.

 Expand Your Career Options